mbellitti/wikiart-classifier/README.md

 Wikiart-Classifier is an open-source Python-based image classifier.
 The idea is to teach a Convolutional NN to recognize the style, genres, and author of an artwork.

-This sounds ambitious, some of those concepts are nebulous anyway, and unsurprisingly we do not get accuracy larger than 50% even on the training set.
+This sounds ambitious and some of those concepts are nebulous anyway.
+Unlike MNIST data, we don't expect 100 % accuracy even on training dataset because the classes are not truly "mutually exclusive".

 Still, we think there are many insights to be gained by applying Machine Learning techniques to this dataset.
 The header image is a simple application of